GameCodeMastery/documentation/content/Advanced ARPG Combat/Advanced Ability Framework/Ability Framework Usage Guide.md

-This section provides a detailed guide on using the Advanced Abilities System, covering key workflows for activating abilities, applying effects, spawning cues, and creating custom components.
+This guide provides detailed instructions on using the `Advanced Abilities Framework` in an Unreal Engine 5 project, covering key workflows for activating abilities, applying gameplay effects, spawning gameplay cues, and creating custom components.
+It is designed for developers and designers building Action RPGs, focusing on operational tasks and customization to extend the system with project-specific functionality.
+By following this guide, users will learn how to leverage the framework’s modular components effectively.

+## Usage Guide

+This section outlines core workflows for using and customizing the `Advanced Abilities Framework`.
+Each subsection provides step-by-step instructions with practical Blueprint examples, tailored for both developers and non-programmers.

 ## Activating Abilities